Nystatin and Triamcinolone

 Dosage Form: cream

-Nystatin and Triamcinolone acetonide cream for dermatologic use contains the antifungal agent nystatin and the synthetic corticosteroid triamcinolone acetonide.
+Nystatin and Triamcinolone Acetonide Cream, USP for dermatologic use contains the antifungal agent nystatin and the synthetic corticosteroid triamcinolone acetonide.

 Nystatin is a polyene antimycotic obtained from Streptomyces noursei.
 It is a yellow to light tan powder with a cereal-like odor, very slightly soluble in water, and slightly to sparingly soluble in alcohol.
-It has a molecular formula of C47H75NO17 and a molecular weight of 926.13 (CAS Registry Number 1400-61-9).
+It has a structural formula of C47H75NO17 and a molecular weight of 926.13.

-Nystatin and Triamcinolone acetonide cream is indicated for the treatment of cutaneous candidiasis.
-It has been demonstrated that the nystatin-steroid combination provides greater benefit than the nystatin component alone during the first few days of treatment.
+Nystatin and Triamcinolone Acetonide Cream, USP is indicated for the treatment of cutaneous candidiasis; it has been demonstrated that the nystatin-steroid combination provides greater benefit than the nystatin component alone during the first few days of treatment.

 This preparation is contraindicated in those patients with a history of hypersensitivity to any of its components.